wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 Generate a new disconnectivity graph using **disconnectionDPS** with these minima identified using `IDMIN` in *dinfo*.
 Check that you are happy that these minima make sense to be reconnected if we are trying to eliminate kinetic traps between our specified endpoints (minima 8 and 2).

-Feel free to change the parameters of `UNTRAP` and add `DUMMYRUN` to *pathdata* and see how this affects the pairs being choosen.
+Feel free to change the parameters of `UNTRAP` and add `DUMMYRUN` to *pathdata* and see how this affects the pairs being chosen.